bnomei/kirby3-srcset/readme.md

 ![GitHub release](https://img.shields.io/github/release/bnomei/kirby3-srcset.svg?maxAge=1800) ![License](https://img.shields.io/github/license/mashape/apistatus.svg) ![Kirby Version](https://img.shields.io/badge/Kirby-3%2B-black.svg)

-Kirby 3 Plugin for creating image srcset using picture element
+Kirby 3 Plugin for creating image srcset using picture or image element

 This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/3).